By: Nicholas King.

 The fact is that many vapers may not actually give much thought to this issue, since they’re content to know that they just feel better after switching from tobacco to vaping.
 The research does indicate that vaping is vastly healthier than smoking – perhaps 95% safer than those combustible cigarettes, in fact.
 Still, when people cite that safety statistic, they are typically referring to the type of health concerns that we tend to worry about with smoking: respiratory issues, cancer, and so on.
 Little if any attention is paid to the teeth and gums of those vapers.

-Nevertheless, oral health is a major concern in the West, and something that everyone should care about.
+Nevertheless, oral health is a major concern in the West and something that everyone should care about.
 After all, you only get one set of natural teeth, and a failure to take care of them properly can result in a wide variety of negative consequences that can extend far beyond dental concerns.
 Take, for example, gum disease: periodontitis has been linked to a number of other bodily health concerns.
 Weakened and decayed teeth have similar health repercussions.
 The fact is that poor oral health can leave you susceptible to heart disease and any other medical ailments.
 As a result, your dental well-being does matter, and thus it is important to know whether vaping could be doing long-term damage to those teeth and gums.

 Of course, a discussion about the health impact of smoking and tobacco harm reduction is where these sorts of topics usually begin.
 And make no mistake about one thing: tobacco is not good for your teeth or gums.
 We already know that chewing tobacco can lead to a higher rate of oral cancer.
 What many people don’t know is that smoking can have that same impact.
 In addition, smoking can cause tooth stains, a reduction in your ability to taste or smell foods and other items, gum disease, and slower healing from bodily injuries.
-Dentists understand these dangers, and regularly urge their patients to quit smoking.

 There is a tendency for some people to assume that vaping must be as dangerous as smoking when it comes to its impact on the teeth and gums.
 After all, the reasoning goes, if smoking can stain teeth, vaping probably can too.
 If smoking causes oral cancer, surely vaping has the same impact.
 If smoking reduces your ability to taste and inhibits your sense of smell, then doesn’t vapor have that same effect?
 That’s the same sort of logic that causes many government officials to automatically assume that vaping can cause cancer because electronic cigarettes and combustible cigarettes both emit something that looks like smoke.
 Of course, we know that only one of the two actually produces smoke, but try telling that to someone who’s already predisposed to believing that vaping is dangerous.